 No need to become a member!
 Everyone is welcome to attend meetings as they wish.

-Click on the 2022-2023 VSC details button at the top of the page for further details including upcoming club meeting dates/Zoom links, RSVP links, information on speakers at future meetings, and recordings of previous meetings.
+Click here for 2023-2024 VSC details including upcoming club meeting dates/Zoom links, RSVP links, information on speakers at future meetings, and recordings of previous meetings.

 When does the VSC meet?

-The VSC typically meets twice per month, with a guest speaker for one session and breakout sessions by research areas for the other.
-The meetings have typically been held on Tuesday nights at 7:00pm EST. For access to the full schedule please click on the 2022-2023 VSC details button at the top of the page.
+The VSC typically meets twice per month, with a guest speaker for one session and breakout sessions by research area for the other.
+The meetings have typically been held on Tuesday nights at 7:00 pm EST. For access to the full 2023-2024 schedule please click here.

 What will club meetings look like?